Data-driven invariant set for nonlinear systems with application to command governors: Introduction

 This paper present an alternative \textit{direct} data-driven approach wherein the invariant set is learned directly from data.
-This approach is attractive since it skips the system identification step.
-A popular method is parameterizing an invariant set as the level-set of a characterizing function.
-The data-driven computation of the characterizing function makes it possible to leverage machine learning tools.
 Learning-based techniques show promise in constructing Lyapunov-like and barrier certificates from data that support invariance.
-Neural networks that learn Lyapunov function of the system, can be used to compute either invariance for autonomous systems (e.g.~\cite{abate2020formal, deka2023supervised}) or design stabilizing control policies (e.g.~\cite{chang2019neural}).
-The learning process usually includes solving a \ac{sdp}, which is sometimes dealt with \ac{sos} programming for polynomial systems with polynomial constraints~\cite{ribeiro2022nonlinear, mulagaleti2021data, cotorruelo2021}.
+Learning neural Lyapunov functions can either quantify invariance for autonomous systems (e.g.~\cite{abate2020formal, deka2023supervised}) or design stabilizing controllers (e.g.~\cite{chang2019neural}).
+The learning process usually includes solving a \ac{sdp}, which is often dealt with \ac{sos} programming for polynomial systems with polynomial constraints~\cite{ribeiro2022nonlinear, cotorruelo2021}.
 Our approach is inspired by \ac{sos} programming but is not limited to polynomial systems.
-A similar approach is introduced in~\cite{richards2018lyapunov} though they do not discuss how to adjust the control or reference policy, but to compute positive invariance for a certain policy.
+A similar approach is introduced in~\cite{richards2018lyapunov} though they do not discuss how to adjust the command, but to compute positive invariance for a certain controller.
 Another similar approach in~\cite{osorio2022novel} includes the control design but requires a linear model that represents the nonlinear system at steady state.
-There also data-driven \ac{rg} methods (e.g.~\cite{masti2020direct}) which do not use invariance principle and try to directly solve a finite-time receding horizon optimization problem using machine learning tools, for which computational cost and tractability as well as formal safety guarantees need to be investigated.
+Furthermore, there exist data-driven {\ac{cg}} methods (e.g.~\cite{masti2020direct}) that do not use invariance principle and try to directly solve a finite-time receding horizon optimization problem using machine learning tools, for which computational cost and tractability as well as formal safety guarantees need to be investigated.

-This paper employs learning-based techniques to develop data-driven reference governors for nonlinear systems.
-We outline the necessary information about the plant in section~\ref{sec:problem}.
-Then, we illustrate the transformation of the problem of identifying invariant sets into the creation of a Lyapunov-like function, and detail how to learn this function using either the model of the system or available data in section~\ref{sec:data-driven}.
-Proofs are provided to ensure robustness against uncertainties due to data-driven frameworks and equilibrium approximations.
-In section~\ref{sec:examples}, we present two illustrative examples: firstly, a standard second-order linear system to showcase our method, and secondly, the nonlinear lane-keeping problem to demonstrate the effectiveness of our approach.

-\subsubsection{Notations and Definitions}
+\subsubsection{Notations and definitions}